DebarshiDey/DebarshiDey.github.io/README.md

 The devpost for the project can be found here: https://devpost.com/software/incidentexposed

+The link for the website can be found here: http://bitcamp2023.s3-website-us-east-1.amazonaws.com/

+NOTE: The map for the website currently unavailable due to migration from local to domain hosting.
+It will be up shortly

 Future: We are currently working on providing safe route-finding and advanced analytics implementations for the web app.
 We are also exploring ways to prevent excessive API calls.